Ryan-Gordon1/resilient-circuits-docker/README.md

 ```

 To build an image with a given integration installed either use the Dockerfiles in `integration-images` directory or
-create a new Docerfile.
+create a new Dockerfile.
 For example:

 ```
 docker build -t circuits-fn-whois -f integration-images/Dockerfile-fn-whois .
 ```